amiellib/LoRaSMS433/README.md

 ## Cables

-we used 2 micro usb to usb to connect the esp32 to the computer and  the power supply
+We used 2 micro-usb to usb to connect the esp32 to the computer and for the power supply.

 <p align="center">
   <img width="320" height="300" src="/images/cable.jpeg">